home-assistant/developers.home-assistant/docs/documentation_standards.md

 ## Renaming Pages

-It can happen that a component or platform is renamed, in this case the documentation needs to be updated as well.
+It can happen that a integration or platform is renamed, in this case the documentation needs to be updated as well.
 If you rename a page, add  `redirect_from:` to the file header and let it point to the old location/name of the page.
-Please consider to add details, like release number or old component/platform name, to the page in a [note](/developers/documentation/create_page/#html).
+Please consider to add details, like release number or old integration/platform name, to the page in a [note](/developers/documentation/create_page/#html).

 ```text
 ---